dennissmith0/dennissmith0/README.md

 - 🔭 I’m on a mission to create products that leverage physiological and training data to enhance human health and performance.
 Bridging the gap between athletics, education, and technology, I aim to use my diverse experiences and knowledge to empower us to become healthier, better versions of ourselves.
 - 💬 Ask me about: prime numbers!
 - ⚡ Fun fact: I built a stone-faced cabin in the mountains of Vermont during quarantine!
 If you can find it, you can stay for free :wink:
-- ⚡ Another Fun fact!: I spend my birthday each year running ~12 hours in the mountains from Salt Lake City to Park City 🌄🏃⛰️

 <h3 align="left">Connect with me:</h3>
 <p align="left">